 Aquinas left a huge body of work (all of it in Latin), which is still being edited.
 Though he won renown in his own day, he was also controversial.
 A few years after his death, the Archbishop of Paris ordered his works burned, thinking their deep debt to the pagan Aristotle heretical.
 Yet he was canonized a saint only a short time later, and his influence spread; he had become the preeminent Catholic theologian and philosopher long before Pope Leo XIII declared him a Doctor of the Church late in the nineteenth century.

 G.K.
 Chesterton said that Aquinas had made Christendom more Christian by making it more Aristotelian.
 I think I know what he means; but I’m content to admire St. Thomas Aquinas him as a writer of the most exquisite Christian manners.

-Books mentioned in this essay may be found in the Imaginative Conservative Bookstore.
-This column was published originally by Griffin Internet Syndicate on December 5, 2002 and appears here by permission.
+This essay was published originally by Griffin Internet Syndicate on December 5, 2002 and appears here by permission.